The Advantage of Fine-Grained Training: Introduction

 In principle, training with fine-grained labels forces the network to learn more specific features that capture the subtleties necessary to distinguish between refined categories.
-This could prevent the model from "shortcut learning" ~\cite{geirhos2020shortcut}, i.e., using oversimplistic solutions or even leveraging biases present in the dataset, and thus increase the generalization properties.
+This could prevent the model from \textit{shortcut learning} ~\cite{geirhos2020shortcut}, {namely}, using oversimplistic solutions or even leveraging biases present in the dataset, and thus increase the generalization properties.
 This is essentially the explanation proposed by previous theoretical work on the benefit of fine-grained pre-training~\cite{hong2024}.

-The ability to "compress" data internal representations by focusing exclusively on features useful for the task, while discarding irrelevant information, has been linked to the astonishing generalization performance of deep neural networks~\cite{tishby2015deep,achille2018emergence,ciceri2024inversion}.
+The ability to \textit{compress} data internal representations by focusing exclusively on features useful for the task, while discarding irrelevant information, has been linked to the astonishing generalization performance of deep neural networks~\cite{tishby2015deep,achille2018emergence,ciceri2024inversion}.
 More specifically, the network's implicit ability to cluster subclasses in their representations, even without explicit fine-grained labels, seems to correlate with generalization performance across various settings~\cite{carbonnelle2020intraclass}.
-Therefore, it is natural to imagine that supervised fine-grained training can further boost this compression process and improve generalization.
+Therefore, it is natural to imagine that supervised fine-grained training can further boost this compression process and improve generalization. {This intuition is closely related to the guiding principles of multitask learning and auxiliary learning, in which auxiliary tasks can improve generalization by constraining the learned representations and effectively acting as an inductive bias~\cite{caruana1997multitask,crawshaw2020multi}.
+Training on fine-grained labels can similarly be viewed as introducing an auxiliary task, {namely}, separating subclasses, in addition to the original coarse classification task.}

-However, one can also imagine that in some cases, the data features that fine-training forces the network to learn could be unnecessary for the task defined at the coarse level, and thus could simply represent irrelevant or even distracting information that should be neglected to avoid overfitting.
+However, one can also imagine that in some cases, the data features that fine-training forces the network to learn could be unnecessary for the task defined at the coarse level, and thus could simply represent irrelevant or even distracting information that should be neglected to avoid overfitting. { A similar phenomenon has indeed been observed in auxiliary learning, where the addition of insufficiently related tasks can degrade the performance of the target task, an effect often referred to as \textit{negative transfer}\cite{vandenhende2021multi}. }